logo

 Successful leaders prioritize positivity, adaptability, and team-first thinking over years of optical experience.
 Tools like DISC assessments can help identify personality traits and team fit.

-Use simple behavioral interview questions to reveal a candidate's mindset and values.
+Simple behavioral interview questions can reveal mindset and values

 4. Offer More Than Just a Paycheck